Parkway Village apartment complex intentionally set on fire

 MEMPHIS, Tenn. — Memphis fire crews were busy Wednesday morning after an apartment complex in Parkway Village was intentionally set on fire.

-The fire happened at the Camelot Manor Apartments near Getwell and Knight Arnold around 2 a.m.
+The fire happened at the Camelot Manor Apartments near Getwell and Knight Arnold at 10:22 p.m.
+Tuesday night.

 Memphis Fire Department is asking anyone with information regarding the fire to call CrimeStoppers at 901-528-CASH.